Dog Agility training in Torbay (UK).....

 Up to 4

-Up to 5 (main site) or 4 (winter site)
+Up to 5 (main site) or 4 (other site)

 1 (but see details)